Week 9.2 Introduction to Typescript

 This example illustrates how TypeScript handles functions as first-class citizens, allowing them to be passed as arguments to other functions.
 The

-function provides a way to execute a given function after a specified delay.
+delayedCallfunction provides a way to execute a given function after a specified delay.

-File in TypeScript
+The tsconfig.json File in TypeScript

-).
+The tsconfig.json file in TypeScript is a configuration file that provides settings for the TypeScript compiler (tsc).
 It allows you to customize various aspects of the compilation process and define how your TypeScript code should be transpiled into JavaScript.

-Below are a bunch of options that you can change to change the compilation process in the tsconfig.json
+Below are a bunch of options that you can change to change the compilation process in the tsconfig.json file:

-1] Target Option in tsconfig.json
+1] Target Option in tsconfig.json:

-) will compile the TypeScript code.
+The target option in a tsconfig.json file specifies the ECMAScript target version to which the TypeScript compiler (tsc) will compile the TypeScript code.
 It allows you to define the lowest version of ECMAScript that your code should be compatible with.
 Here’s an explanation and example usage:

 -